byq77/core2-mbed-template/README.md

 # core2-mbed-template
-Empty project template for CORE2 for mbed development in Visual Studio Code.
+Blinking leds project template for CORE2 for mbed development in Visual Studio Code.